Liatris punctata: Distribution and habitat

 This plant occurs in Canada from Alberta to Manitoba, in most of the central United States and part of Mexico.
 There are three varieties, with var. punctata in western areas, var. nebraskana more common to the east, and var. mexicana in Oklahoma and Texas.

 This species grows in a wide variety of habitat types, including ponderosa pine forests, sagebrush, chaparral, pinyon–juniper woodland, and many types of grassland and prairie.
 It is drought-tolerant because of its deep roots, but is less abundant with less water.
 It is also fire-tolerant, able to resprout from its rhizome and disperse its seeds via wind to soil cleared of litter by fire.
 On plains and prairies it grows with many types of grasses, such as Scribner's panic grass (Panicum scribnerianum) and tumble grass (Schedonnardus paniculatus), and wildflowers such as heath aster (Symphyotrichum ericoides), tick-trefoil (Desmodium sessilifolium), and oldfield goldenrod (Solidago nemoralis).
 It is a host plant for the hemiparasitic wholeleaf Indian paintbrush (Castilleja integra).

 Ecology

 This plant is palatable to livestock and wild ungulates such as elk, white-tailed deer, and pronghorn.
 Its nectar is favored by lepidopterans, such as the rare butterfly Pawnee montane skipper (Hesperia leonardus montana), which is known to occur wherever the plant does.

-Uses

-Native Americans ate the roots and leaves.

-This species is considered good for revegetating prairie habitat.
-It is also used as an ornamental plant.
+Cultivation

+This species is listed in the U.S. Forest Service Fire Effects Information System (FEIS) as being good for revegetating prairie habitats and reclaiming mining spoil.
+Dotted gayfeather is highly recommended by wildflower writers such as Claude A. Barr as ornamental plant for its clear spires of purple blooms even in dry years due to its substantial water storing taproot.
+In climates with more moisture than its native range, it needs lime or potash additions to soil to maintain stiff, upright stems.